elixirschool/telemetry-code-along/part_one.md

 Now that we've defined and emitted our event, and attached a handler to that event, the following will occur:

 * When a user visit the `/register` route and hits the `new` action of the `UserController`
-* We'll emit the Telemetry event, including the request duration and the `conn`:`:telemetry.execute([:phoenix, :request], %{duration: System.monotonic_time() - start}, conn)`
+* We'll emit the Telemetry event, including the request duration and the `conn` like this:`:telemetry.execute([:phoenix, :request], %{duration: System.monotonic_time() - start}, conn)`
-* Then our `Quantum.Telemetry.Metrics.handle_event/4` function will be invoked, with the arguments of the event name, the measurement map including the request duration, and measurement metadata, for which we passed in the `conn`.
+* Then our `Quantum.Telemetry.Metrics.handle_event/4` function will be invoked, with the arguments of the event name, the measurement map including the request duration, and the measurement metadata, for which we passed in the `conn`.

 So, if we run the server with `mix phx.server`, and visit `http://localhost:4000/register/new`, we should see the following logged to our terminal: